Master of Science in Nursing

 - Highly knowledgeable individuals who are capable of influencing policy-making that impacts health care delivery.

-- All official transcripts from all institutions attended and must have a baccalaureate degree in nursing from a nationally-accredited nursing program.
+- Possess a baccalaureate degree in nursing from an accredited nursing program.

-- Prospective Family Nurse Practitioner applicants must have at least 1 year of clinical experience (required), preferably within an adult medical-surgical environment
+- Students applying to the Family Nursing Practitioner (FNP) graduate program must also possess 1 year of clinical experience within a healthcare setting, preferably specialized in an adult medical-surgical area.

 - Have a grade point average (GPA) of 3.0 (on a 4.0 scale) or 2.0 (on a 3.0 scale).